-Human-derived deposits
+Human-Derived Deposits

-- Qh Artificial fill (Historical) Engineered fill and general borrow material used mostly for major highways and secondary roads that cross small drainages and locally for small retention ponds; also used for the Jordanelle zoned-earth dam (Sullivan and others, 1988; Dow, 1995) and Heber Valley water treatment facility; fill of variable thickness and composition should be anticipated in all developed or disturbed areas; mapped only where fill is typically 6 feet (2 m) or more thick. - Qhd Disturbed land (Historical) Abandoned quarry in Jordanelle stock and gravel pit in younger fan alluvium and Pleistocene Provo River alluvium at the entrance to Cottonwood Canyon; also includes general borrow material from adjacent, colluvium-covered slopes used to smooth the cross sectional profile of valley bottoms once occupied by incised, intermittent streams and now occupied by ski runs at Deer Valley Resort; fill is generally less than 15 feet (5 m) thick. - Qhm Mine dumps and waste piles (Historical) Waste rock from mining operations of the Park City mining district in the northern parts of the map area, once one of the West's most important silver-lead-zinc districts (see, for example, Phillips and Krahulec, 2006); smaller deposits and disturbed areas are shown with a symbol (quarry, prospect, adit, or shaft); thickness highly variable to several tens of feet.
+- Qh Artificial fill (Historical) Engineered fill and general borrow material mapped along major highways and secondary roads that cross small drainages and near small retention ponds; also used for the Jordanelle zoned-earth dam (Sullivan and others, 1988; Dow, 1995) and Heber Valley water treatment facility; fill of variable thickness and composition should be anticipated in all developed or disturbed areas; mapped only where fill is typically 6 feet (2 m) or more thick. - Qhd Disturbed land (Historical) Abandoned quarry in Jordanelle stock and gravel pit in younger fan alluvium and Pleistocene Provo River alluvium at the entrance to Cottonwood Canyon; also mapped in valley bottoms once occupied by incised, intermittent streams and now occupied by ski runs at Deer Valley Resort; fill is generally less than 15 feet (5 m) thick. - Qhm Mine dumps and aggregate pit (Historical) Waste rock from mining operations of the Park City mining district in the northern parts of the map area, once one of the West's most important silver-lead-zinc districts (see, for example, Phillips and Krahulec, 2006); smaller deposits and disturbed areas are shown with a symbol (quarry, prospect, adit, or shaft); thickness highly variable to several tens of feet.

-Alluvial deposits
+Alluvial Deposits